NickSeagull/my-windows/README.md

 # Preferences

-## Set DNS to Google
+## Set DNS to DNS.Watch

-* Docker has issues with the default DNS provided with Windows 10, to set it to Google's DNS, [follow step 2 of this guide](https://www.cactusvpn.com/tutorials/how-to-set-up-smart-dns-on-windows-10/).
+* Docker has issues with the default DNS provided with Windows 10, to set it to DNS.Watch's servers, [follow this guide](https://dns.watch/how-to-windows-7).